SB-GLOBAL-SE/Zephyr-Scale-Scripts/DC/README.md

 ### Script Details

-- **Execution**: The script runs a python file using four script input parameters: username, password, base url and cycle key.
+- **Execution**: The script runs a python file using three script input parameters: username, password, base url, the test case keys are pulled from excel.

 ### Usage